Microsoft Teams’ pricing explained

 Yes

-Although the 2 tables we prepared for you give you a pretty good insight into the differences between the 7 MS Teams Plans, they don’t really go into detail or cover additional features.
+Although the two tables we prepared give a pretty good insight into the differences between the 7 MS Teams Plans, they don’t go into detail or cover additional features.

 Microsoft Teams Free plan

 But what does that include exactly?
-And what are the limitations of the free plan?
+What are the limitations of the free plan?

 What do you get with the Free plan?